NixOS/nix/doc/manual/src/contributing/testing.md

 ## Functional tests

-The functional tests reside under the `tests` directory and are listed in `tests/local.mk`.
+The functional tests reside under the `tests/functional` directory and are listed in `tests/functional/local.mk`.
 Each test is a bash script.

 ### Running the whole test suite